JamesW162/Group9Project/Documentation/RasberryPi/on_off_buttom_pi_code.md

-# Raspberry Pi Button Control for BSL Bridge
+# Raspberry Pi Button Control for BSL translator
 ## Hardware Components

 The script interfaces with: